avellino/2015-02-11-idcc15/index.md

  * directly experiencing Data Carpentry teaching style;
  * discussing the applicability of Data Carpentry lessons to the participants' own working context;
- * demonstrating the power of prgrammatically accessing data from the web;
+ * demonstrating the power of programmatically accessing data from the web;
  * hands-on learning  using API with ROpenSci packages to access data from the web;
  * hands-on experience on collaborative lesson development and improvement (via GitHub)